uboat.net

 Cargo5500 tons of sulphur

-Notes on loss At 01.51 hours on 11 Sep, 1941, U-82 fired four torpedoes at the convoy SC-42 south of Cape Farewell.
+At 01.51 hours on 11 Sep 1941, U-82 fired four torpedoes at convoy SC-42 south of Cape Farewell.
 The first three torpedoes missed and the fourth hit the Bulysses, which exploded.
 The stern shot at 02.12 hours hit the Gypsum Queen, which sank within one minute.

-Nine crew members and one gunner from the Gypsum Queen (Master Alban Jason Chapman) were lost.
-The master, 22 crew members and three gunners were picked up by the Norwegian merchant Vestland and landed at Belfast.
+The master, eight crew members and one gunner from the Gypsum Queen (Master Alban Jason Chapman) were lost.
+23 crew members and three gunners were picked up by the Norwegian steam merchant Vestland and landed at Belfast.

 If you can help us with any additional information on this vessel then please contact us.